syself/cluster-api-provider-hetzner/docs/caph/02-topics/05-upgrading-caph.md

 caph-controller-manager-85fcb6ffcb-4sj6d   1/1     Running   0          79s
 ```

+{% callout %}

-NOTE: Please note that `clusterctl` doesn't support pre-release of GitHub by default so if you want to use a pre-release, you'll have to specify the version such as `hetzner:v1.0.0-beta.33`
+Please note that `clusterctl` doesn't support pre-release of GitHub by default so if you want to use a pre-release, you'll have to specify the version such as `hetzner:v1.0.0-beta.33`

+{% /callout %}

 ## Check your cluster